guettli/scrum/README.md

 This gets apparent if you read about the [SEU (Scrum Education Units)](https://www.scrumalliance.org/get-certified/scrum-education-units).

 Why are so many people attending the scrum conferences?
 Because the people want to get Scrum Education Units.
-Why are there many Scrum Meetups?
+Why are there many Scrum conferences?
 Because people want to get Scrum Education Units....

 It is like a [pyramid scheme](https://en.wikipedia.org/wiki/Pyramid_scheme).
 At the top is the Scrum Alliance which gets money from the [Registered Education Providers](https://www.scrumalliance.org/get-certified/trainers/become-a-rep).
 The Registered Education Providers get money by people like you and me.